 When it comes to de-stressing, I have a few favourite techniques that I’ll be discussing in subsequent blogs, but one of my favourites is to spend some time at a spa, both at home and abroad — every country has its own spin on spa treatments.
 Massages are fantastic for unknotting tense muscles, and I also love facials.
 If you’ve never had a facial, run right out and have one done — they feel that good!

 Recently I was sent an invitation by a friend to attend a local event called Pamperfest, “showcasing high-end exclusive merchandise & products from its receptive community of successful women entrepreneurs”.
 I’m compiling a resource list of local wellness purveyors, so I thought I’d drop in and see what was available.
 I had a great time — had a lovely hand and neck massage by the Alouette rep, for example — and was very pleased to visit the display by my friend, France DiPaola, the owner of Confident Image Chez France rejuvenating clinic.
 For any budding female entrepreneurs, it would be hard to find a better role model; France turned a passion for helping women take better care of themselves into a terrific small business.

 You can find out more about Pamperfest on its Facebook page— there’s another one coming up in Hamilton shortly.

 Watch for more self-care information in future posts.

 I started Lion Tail Magic as a way to help people recapture the adventurous spirit of their childhood -- exploration, curiosity about everything, and a belief that anything is possible if you want it and are willing to work towards it.
-I am a travel consultant, professional speaker, writer and endlessly curious world traveller.
+I am a travel coach, professional speaker, writer and endlessly curious world traveller.